rapidsai/dependency-file-generator/README.md

 ##### `matrices` Key

 Each list item under the `matrices` key contains a `matrix` key and a `packages` key.
-The `matrix` key is used to define which matrix combinations from `files.[*].matrix` these dependency lists should apply to.
+The `matrix` key is used to define which matrix combinations from `files.[*].matrix` will use the associated packages.
+The `packages` key is a list of packages to be included in the generated output file for a matching matrix.
 This is elaborated on in [How Dependency Lists Are Merged](#how-dependency-lists-are-merged).
-The `packages` key is a list of packages to be included in the generated output file

 An example of the above structure is exemplified below: